Flow-IPC/ipc/README.md

        Release with debug info, run-time sanitizers ASAN, UBSAN, TSAN.
 The matrix includes all those configurations across several versions of clang compiler/linker and several versions of gcc compiler/linker.
 All in all the build/test job runs across ~40 configuration as of this writing.
-     - It generates documentation and makes it available as a downloadable artiface (a tarball download and peruse).
+     - It generates documentation and makes it available as a downloadable artifact (a tarball to download and peruse).
      - If any of that fails, most likely you'll need to update the PR which will re-run the pipeline.
        If it fails, then the pipeline output should make clear what went wrong.
        Could be a build error; could be a test failure; could be Doxygen doc-generation problem.